Alaa Abd El-Fattah: 2011 revolution and arrest

-October 2011 arrest

 On 30 October, Abd El-Fattah was arrested on charges of inciting violence against the military during the 9 October Maspero demonstrations, during which hundreds of people were injured and 27 died in the worst violence since Mubarak left office.
 Abd El-Fattah refused to recognise the legitimacy of his interrogators or answer their questions and was then to be held for 15 days, a period that indefinitely renewable.
 He was accused of having incited fighting in Maspero, of assaulting soldiers and damaging military property.
 As in his 2006 imprisonment, his mother spoke out in his support, and initiated a hunger strike in opposition to the court-martialling of civilians on 6 November.
 His father and sisters also participated in the 2011 protests.
-At his first hearing, Abd El-Fattah's father, the human rights attorney Ahmed Seif El-Islam presented the military court with video tapes, one of which contained footage of Armored Personnel Carriers running over protesters and another of state television anchors "inciting violence."
-He also accused the head of military police of being directly responsible for the violence and accused the Supreme Council of Armed Forces of obstruction of justice for instituting a curfew the night of the attack in order to "hide all the evidence of the army's crimes."
+At his first hearing, Abd El-Fattah's father, the human rights attorney Ahmed Seif El-Islam, presented the military court with video tapes, one of which contained footage of Armored Personnel Carriers running over protesters and another of state television anchors "inciting violence."
+He also accused the head of military police of being directly responsible for the violence and accused the Supreme Council of Armed Forces of obstruction of justice for instituting a curfew the night of the attack in order to "hide all the evidence of the army's crimes".

 The spokesman for the United Nations High Commissioner for Human Rights called for the release of Abd El-Fattah and all others imprisoned for exercising free speech, while Amnesty International issued a condemnation of his imprisonment and accusing SCAF of involvement in the Maspero clashes.
-In reaction to his imprisonment, thousands of protesters took part in demonstrations in Cairo and Alexandria demanding Abd El-Fattah's release.
+In reaction to his imprisonment, thousands of protesters took part in demonstrations in Cairo and Alexandria, demanding Abd El-Fattah's release.
 Human rights activists and bloggers outside of Egypt have also called for his release.
 While incarcerated in the Bab al-Khalq Prison, he wrote a letter to fellow Egyptian activists, claiming that SCAF had "hijacked" the revolution.
-He also compared his current imprisonment with the jail time he served in 2006, saying "I never expected to repeat the experience of five years ago.
+He also compared his current imprisonment with the jail time he served in 2006, saying: "I never expected to repeat the experience of five years ago.
 After a revolution that deposed the tyrant, I go back to his jails?"

 Following protests against Abd El-Fattah's incarceration, military authorities allowed his case to be handled by a civilian court instead of military tribunal.
 On 13 December, the court dropped two charges against him, including incitement and illegal assembly.
 The court extended his detention for another 15 days and maintained the charges of stealing weapons and shooting at soldiers.
 While Abd El-Fattah remained in custody, his son Khaled was born, named after Khaled Said, the slain blogger who had become a symbol of the Egyptian revolution.

 On 25 December 2011, a judge representing the public prosecutor's office ordered the release of Abd El-Fattah to take place the following day.
 He remained under a travel ban.